when does liability insurance apply

-When does a liability insurance take effect and protect your assets?
+When does liability insurance kick in and protect your assets?

 Minutes